Auto-scaling Resources with Balsam Elastic Queue¶

 Project, Queue, and Submit Frequency¶

-controls the waiting period (in seconds) between
+Firstly, service_period controls the waiting period (in seconds) between

-might be submitted to the queue.
+cycles in which a new BatchJob might be submitted to the queue.
 The

-are directly passed through to
+submit_project, submit_queue, and job_mode are directly passed through to

-the new BatchJob
+the new BatchJob.

-determines how long a submitted BatchJob
+The max_queue_wait_time_min determines how long a submitted BatchJob should

 be enqueued before the elastic queue deletes it and tries re-submitting.
 When